ResXResourceManager Class

 Example: Adding and saving new resources at runtime

 As ResXResourceManager maintains ResXResourceSet instances for each culture, it also supports adding new resources at runtime.
-By SetObject method you can add a resource to a specific culture.
-You can add metadata as well by SetMetaObject method.
+By the SetObject method you can add a resource to a specific culture.
+You can add metadata as well by the SetMetaObject method.
 The resources and metadata can be removed, too (see RemoveObject and RemoveMetaObject methods).

 The changes in the resource sets can be saved by calling the SaveAllResources method.
 A single resource set can be saved by calling the SaveResourceSet method.